edwardcallow/tesco-jargon/c.md

 #### Checkout Team Support (CTS)
 > See [Team Support](t.md#team-support).

+#### Click and collect (C+C)
+Service allowing Dotcom and Direct customers to order products online and then collect them in-store.

 #### Click to Order (C2O)
 The system used for ordering products that are used by stores but not sold to customers, for example, stationery and food wrapping.